History of Ohio: Statehood

 With Ohio's population reaching 45,000 in December 1801, Congress determined that the population was growing rapidly and Ohio could begin the path to statehood.
 The assumption was the territory would have in excess of the required 60,000 residents by the time it became a state.
 Congress passed the Enabling Act of 1802 that outlined the process for Ohio to seek statehood.
 The residents convened a constitutional convention.
 They used numerous provisions from other states and rejected slavery.

 On February 19, 1803, President Jefferson signed the act of Congress that approved Ohio's boundaries and constitution.
 Congress did not pass a specific resolution formally admitting Ohio as the 17th state.
 The current custom of Congress' declaring an official date of statehood did not begin until 1812, when Louisiana was admitted as the 18th state.

 Shawnee War and War of 1812

-Starting around 1809, the Shawnee began to feel restless again.
-Under Chief Tecumseh, the Shawnee War officially began in Ohio in 1811.
-When the war of 1812 began, the English decided to attack from Canada into Ohio and merge their forces with the Shawnee.
+Starting around 1809, Shawnee leaders once again began to rally support to resist the United States.
+Under Shawnee chief Tecumseh, the Tecumseh's War officially began in Ohio in 1810.
+When the War of 1812 began, the British forces from Canada entered Ohio and merged their forces with the Shawnee.
 This continued until Tecumseh was killed at the Battle of the Thames in 1813.
-While most of the Shawnee fought, many stayed out of the conflict- particularly in the groups referred to as the Piqua and Makojay, due to the influence of a Chief Black Hoof.
+While most of the Shawnee fought in the war, many stayed out of the conflict- particularly in the groups referred to as the Piqua and Makojay, due to the influence of chief Black Hoof.
 As a result, Piqua and Makojay both remained in Ohio after the rest were removed to the Missouri-Arkansas-Texas area.
-The Piqua would later be removed during the Indian Removals following the Trail of Tears, however the Makojay vanished into thin air after Blackhoof's death.
+The Piqua would later be forcibly removed by the U.S. during the Indian removals following the Trail of Tears, though the Makojay vanished after Black Hoof's death.